alexa/ask-sdk-controls/doc/userGuide.md

 ## 4.7.
 Regression tests

-The fruit shop skill includes regression tests that demonstrate functionality and which can be used for stepping through the code and observing how things operate.
+The Fruit Shop skill includes regression tests that demonstrate functionality and which can be used for stepping through the code and observing how things operate.
 To use them for learning purposes, mark one at a time with `test.only()` and launch in your IDE.
 The file `ide/vscode/launch.json` provides launch targets that can be copied to `.vscode`.